KevinMonahan3/Payroll-System/README.md

 # CS4013-Project

 This is a short explanation on where each file is located and how to run the programme.
+This project was coded soley using Java using CSV files as our database for data

 # File Locations